jroakes/AutoMCP/docs/index.md

 ## Key Features

-- **OpenAPI Integration**: Convert any API with an OpenAPI specification into an MCP-compatible server
+- Generate MCP tools from OpenAPI specs
-- **Documentation Crawling**: Automatically crawl and index API documentation for LLM context
+- Crawl API documentation to create MCP resources
-- **MCP Server**: Run a compliant MCP server that LLMs can interact with
+- Serve custom prompts directly from configuration
+- Extract structured data from API specifications
+- Standardized authentication handling for API keys (header and query)
+- Rate limiting with token bucket algorithm to prevent API throttling
+- Retry mechanism with exponential backoff for transient failures
+- Launch an MCP server for immediate use
-- **CLI Tools**: Manage multiple API servers from a simple command-line interface
+- CLI Tools: Manage multiple API servers from a simple command-line interface
-- **Prompt Management**: Configure and manage prompts for better LLM interactions

 ## Why AutoMCP?